jj-vcs/jj/docs/templates.md

 * `surround(prefix: Template, suffix: Template, content: Template) -> Template`:
   Surround **non-empty** content with texts such as parentheses.
 * `config(name: String) -> ConfigValue`: Look up configuration value by `name`.
+* `is_terminal_output() -> Boolean`: Returns true if stdout is connected to a terminal, or false otherwise.
+This is mostly useful to conditionally output escape codes or other terminal-specific formatting only when writing to a terminal.

 ## Built-in Aliases